Dozing off driving the ambulance: the biggest problem of paramedics

 These EMDs should not drive, except with the help of drugs that prevent the aforementioned phenomena and in any case limiting as much as possible the activity of driving the vehicles and possibly doing so if accompanied.

 Dozing off is always lurking!
-The ambulance drivers must – at the first signs – stop in a non-dangerous area and, if driving an emergency vehicle, ask to be replaced by a colleague.
+Ambulance paramedics must – at the first signs – stop in a non-dangerous area and, if driving an emergency vehicle, ask to be replaced by a colleague.
 This behaviour is a sign of great responsibility for the driver him/her self, colleagues, of course, patients.
 Everyone’s safety is at stake.
 The National Highway Traffic Safety Administration (NHTSA) of the US published a special crash investigation on a case of ambulance incident due to a drowsy practitioner, analysing all the phases of the crash and the damages.

 The driving position, mental attitudes, rules of behaviour and use of onboard devices are of great importance.
 Let us talk about some systems that technologically help the EMS workers in these cases, in order to find himself with advanced support that identifies the onset of falling asleep and how to avoid it.